NewDawn0/loader.nvim/README.md

 In this example:

-- Plugins are lazily loaded based on `cmds`, `keys`, or `events`.
+- Plugins are lazily loaded based on `cmds`, `keys`, `filetypes`, or `events`.
 - Dependencies are declared and automatically loaded in the correct order.
-- Each plugin can have an optional `config` function to configure the plugin after it's loaded.
+- Each plugin can have an optional `config` function to configure the plugin after it's loaded or a `file` which imports a specified config file on load.

 ---